LambosLeague/alx-system_engineering-devops/0x02-shell_redirections/README.md

+#Shell, I/O Redirections and filters

-Bash scripting
+> * Bash scripting
-I/O Redirections
+> * I/O Redirections

-Understanding pipeline and sending STDERR STDIN STDOUT Combining code, by taking result of your first command and sending the output to the next.
+> Understanding pipeline and sending STDERR STDIN STDOUT
+> > Combining code, by taking result of your first command and sending the output to the next.